List of Castlevania characters: Sonia Belmont

 Within the castle, she encounters Alucard, the half-vampire son of Dracula.
 She had met him some time before and it can be inferred from their dialogue that the two had formed a romantic relationship.
 Alucard was intent on dissuading Sonia from her goal, planning to stop his father alone.
 When Sonia would not yield, he challenged her to a battle to test her abilities.
 After she defeated him, Alucard was confident that Sonia could overcome Dracula and he went into a self-imposed sleep.
 Sonia defeated Dracula, and spared Europe from his evil influence for a time.
 Sometime after Dracula's defeat, Sonia bore a child who "would carry on the fate and tragedy of the Belmont family, and the bloodline of dark ways."
 The child would grow up to fight Dracula again and become a hero.

 Sonia was one of the confirmed leads in the Dreamcast game Castlevania: Resurrection, up until that game's cancellation.

+Sonia appears as a playable character for the Ode to Castlevania DLC in Vampire Survivors.

 Bloodlines and Portrait of Ruin

 John Morris

 John Morris, known as Johnny Morris (ジョニー・モリス, Jonī Morisu) in Japan, made an appearance in a single Castlevania game, Castlevania: Bloodlines.
 He is a descendant of the Belmont family, and wields the Vampire Killer whip, much like his ancestors.
 John died some time after the events of Bloodlines, as it was revealed his wounds wouldn't heal.
 This was caused by his using the Vampire Killer whip, which would sap the strength of someone that was not a full-blooded descendant of the Belmont lineage, but by the time John learned this, it was too late.

 Bloodlines is deeply intertwined with the storyline of Bram Stoker's Dracula.
 As such, the father of John Morris is Quincy Morris, a character from the novel.
 It is only known that the Morrises are somehow of Belmont lineage.
 In the novel, Quincy stabs Dracula at the cost of his life, while Harker cuts off Dracula's head.
 However, that fact he managed to unknowingly deal a crippling blow to Dracula may have been the foundation for his part in the Castlevania version of these events.
+Though he does not appear in any Castlevania game, Quincy is a playable character in Vampire Survivors as part of the Ode to Castlevania DLC.